-Other RMLs (i.e. those which do not satisfy sections 65(1) and 65(4)(a) of the Rules) which are not past due exposures should be allocated a risk-weight of 100%.
+Other RMLs (i.e. those which do not satisfy sections 65(1) and 65(4)(a) of the BCR) which are not past due exposures should be allocated a risk-weight of 100%.

-Where the reporting institution has opted to risk-weight those RMLs which are secured by a first legal charge on residential properties situated outside Hong Kong according to the capital adequacy requirements in the jurisdictions in which the properties are situated, the RMLs should be reported under this item if the risk-weights are other than 35%, 75% or 100%.
-RMLs which are risk-weighted at 35%, 75% or 100% according to those jurisdictions' capital adequacy requirements should be reported under item 19a, 19b or 19c, whichever is applicable.
+Where the reporting institution has opted to risk-weight those RMLs which are secured by a first legal charge on residential properties situated outside Hong Kong according to the regulatory capital rules of the jurisdictions in which the properties are situated, the RMLs should be reported under this item if the applicable risk-weights are other than 35%, 75% and 100%.

-For (A) and (B), the reporting arrangements are set out in the following:
+RMLs which are risk-weighted at 35%, 75% or 100% according to those jurisdictions' regulatory capital rules should be reported under item 19a, 19b or 19c, whichever is applicable.

-(C) The principal amount of these RMLs should be reported under item 19a, 19b or 19c, depending on whether they can, after applying section 65(6) of the Rules in respect of the guarantees or insurances concerned, meet the respective conditions for being so risk-weighted.
+For (A) to (C) above, the reporting arrangements are as follows:

-(D) For (A), the CRM effect of the guarantees can be taken into account and reported according to paragraph 26(a) of Section C, while in the case of (B), the insured portion of the RMLs can be treated as guaranteed exposures and reported according to paragraph 26(a) of Section C if the insurance concerned meets all the criteria set out in section 98 of the Rules.
+- (D) The principal amount of these RMLs should be reported under item 19a, 19b or 19c, depending on whether they can, after applying section 65(6) of the BCR in respect of the guarantees or insurances concerned, meet the respective conditions for being so risk-weighted. - (E) For (A), the CRM effect of the guarantees can be taken into account and reported according to paragraph 27(a) of Section C, while in the case of (B) and (C), the insured portion of the RMLs can be treated as guaranteed exposures and reported according to paragraph 27(a) of Section C if the insurance concerned meets all the criteria set out in section 98 of the BCR.